State Taxes

 Learn more about Utah Disabled Veteran Discounted Hunting and Fishing Licenses

-The Honor Pass authorizes free day use entry to all Utah state parks for the eligible disabled Veteran and up to seven guests in the same private vehicle.
-Honor Passes are only valid when in possession of the Veteran that were issued to and are nontransferable.
+The Honor Pass authorizes free day use entry at all Utah State Parks for the eligible disabled Veteran and up to seven guests in the same private vehicle.
+Honor Passes are only valid when in possession of the Veteran they were issued to and are nontransferable.

 Who is eligible for the Utah Department of Natural Resources, Veterans with Disabilities Honor Pass?
 Utah resident Veterans who were honorably discharged and have a service-connected disability rating of any percentage are eligible.
 Veterans are required to provide a current Summary of Benefits letter issued by the VA to prove eligibility.